jlarsson/node-prevalence/README.md

 Prevalence acts as a simple in-memory database with very controlled access patterns.

-- Queries may inspect the data model (in parallell)
+- Queries may inspect the data model (in parallel controlled by a read lock)
-- Commands may alter the data model (serial)
+- Commands may alter the data model (serially controlled by a write lock)
-- Commands must be described and are kept in a durable history (journal) so that the data can be restored on startup
+- Commands must be described (with name and a handler) and invokations are logged with name and argument to a durable history (journal) so that the command can be re-executed on startup, thus restoring the model to the last known state.
+- Results from queries and commands are by default serialized (i.e. deep copied), eliminating some nasty race conditions.

 Check out [wikipedia](http://en.wikipedia.org/wiki/System_Prevalence) for a more formal definition of the prevalence pattern.
 Note that this implementation deviates on some key points.
 Most notably the support for snapshots is dropped.